idleberg/Bootstrap-Listr/README.md

 ### robots.txt ###

 The basic file you're after is `index.php`, but the repository also comes with a restrictive `robots.txt` file.
 Should you wish your page to be indexed by web crawlers et al, you can delete the file or adjust its [settings](http://www.robotstxt.org/robotstxt.html).
-Also note, that `index.php` has `robots.txt` on its ignore-list.
+Also note that by default, `index.php` has `robots.txt` on its ignore-list, meaning the file will be hidden in the view.

 ## Usage